Available in 2019

 Parenting Advice from 12 Autistics is an advice book for parents and caregivers of autistic children with ideas generated from autistic adults themselves who have reflected on their experiences growing up.
+It will be available later this year.
 It is based on twelve interviews I conducted with verbal, autistic individuals, and includes personal stories and advice from the contributors.
 The contributors have varied backgrounds and professions.
 They include writers, journalists, students, an IT professional, a stay-at-home mom, a hotel services employee, a relationship coach, a data architect and analyst, and a Pulitzer-Prize winning music critic.

 Some of the topics discussed in this book include: